 Given the solution description above, the described functionality can be configured in currently deployed mobile networks as well as in future deployments regardless of 3GPP access technology.
 When to deploy such a setup in an operator's network is more of a business and operational decision.

-B.5 Building Block: Dual-Stack EPS Bearer Contexts in EPS/GPRS
+B.5 Void